joseeden/joeden/docs/Cybersecurity/001-Fundamentals/016-Computer-Networking.md

   - Provide high availability by redirecting traffic during server failures.
   - Balance loads based on various algorithms, such as round-robin or least connections.
   - Improve response times and optimize resource usage.
-  - More details found here: [Load Balancing](./008-Disaster-recovery.md#load-balancing)
+  - For more information, please see [Load Balancing](./008-Disaster-recovery.md#load-balancing)

 - **Application Delivery Controllers**
   - Advanced form of a loadBalancer; can optimize application delivery.